ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-6-2.md

-Chapter 6: Addressing Performance Issues through Feedback: Addressing Performance Issues through Constructive Feedback
+Addressing Performance Issues through Constructive Feedback
 ======================================================================================================================

 Addressing performance issues is an essential part of promoting personal and professional growth in the workplace.
 In this chapter, we will explore strategies for addressing performance issues through constructive feedback.